BiancoRoyal/node-red-contrib-iiot-opcua/README.md

 ### Known Issues and TODO's

 Ideas
-* converting in Result Filter is not finished yet
 * dynamic methods
 * dynamic IP for connector
-* individual import of XML to get more types and objects

 Errors
 * more Bad status situations handling
-* Publish Engine Error
 * API changes to 0.2.+ bring some errors - Please, test and report issues at GitHub!